goschtl/zope/Zope3/trunk/src/zope/app/preference/README.txt

 --------

 You might already wonder under which permissions the preferences are available.
-They are actually available publically (`CheckerPublic`), but that is not a problem, since the available values are looked up specifically for the current user.
+They are actually available publicly (`CheckerPublic`), but that is not a problem, since the available values are looked up specifically for the current user.
 And why should a user not have full access to his/her preferences?